Auburn, New York: Auburn Community Baseball

 Auburn Community Baseball, which is owned by the City of Auburn, is the parent organization of the Auburn Doubledays and its predecessor Auburn entries in the Class A short-season New York–Penn League dating back to 1958.
 The team plays its home games at Leo Pinckney Field at Falcon Park.
 Until 2020 they were members of the New York-Penn League.

 The Great Race

-Since 1978, on the second Sunday of every August, Auburn hosts "The Great Race", a three- or four-person relay race involving running, cycling, and canoeing (or kayaking).
+Since 1978, on the second Sunday of every August, Auburn has hosted "The Great Race", a three- or four-person relay race involving running, cycling, and canoeing (or kayaking).
 The race begins and ends in the area of Owasco Lake on the southern outskirts of Auburn.
 With between 2,000 and 2,500 people participating in an average year, it is one of the largest relay races in the United States.

 Media

 The daily newspaper published in Auburn is The Citizen, which dates back to 1816, and had previously been published as The Daily Advertiser and The Citizen-Advertiser.
 It serves Auburn and Cayuga County, as well as other parts of Central New York.
 A morning paper, published seven days a week, it has a circulation of 10,000 for the daily and Saturday editions, and 12,000 on Sunday.
 It is owned by Lee Enterprises.